Javen05/MYSIC/README.md

 ## Info:
-1) Main nav pages are achieved using Fragments, however other pages are Activities as fragments was too tough for me.
+1) Main nav pages are achieved using Fragments, however other pages are Activities.
 2) Light/Dark Mode is persistent.
 Device's own mode may affect it.
 3) Online Songs are taken from YouTube and uploaded to Discord to optimize fetching speeds.
 Initially sourced songs from ncs.io, but the fetching speed was too slow.
 4) Offline/Downloaded Songs are 30 Seconds, from Spotify's API.